 Choose either a 10- or 20-year term.
 It’s your choice based on your age at the time you apply and your family’s needs.

 Coverage will not reduce during a level term period.
-For Members and Spouses1 who are age 70 to 74 at the end of a level term, period coverage will reduce to 50% and from age 75 to 79 coverage is reduced to 25% of the original face amount.
+For Members and Spouses1 who are age 70 to 74 at the end of a level term period, coverage will reduce to 50% and from age 75 to 79 coverage is reduced to 75% of the original face amount.
 Coverage terminates at age 80.

-“Living Benefits” if terminally ill – If you are diagnosed as terminally ill with less than 12 months to live, you can request up to 50% of your life insurance benefits (or $100,000, whichever is less) through the plan’s Accelerated Life Benefit.
+“Living Benefits” if terminally ill – If you are diagnosed as terminally ill with less than 12 months to live, you can request up to 80% (to a maximum of $500,000) of your life insurance through the plan’s Accelerated Life Benefit.
 You can use this money any way you wish—to help pay for medical expenses, homemaker services or other expenses.
 The remainder of your benefit amount will be paid to your beneficiary(ies) after your death.
-Please note: The receipt of Accelerated Life Benefits may be taxable.
-You should seek assistance from a personal tax advisor in order to assess possible tax implications.
+Please note: Receipt of the accelerated benefit may be taxable, or may adversely affect your eligibility for Medicaid or other government benefits.
+You should consult your personal tax advisor to assess the impact of this benefit.

 No general aviation exclusions – This plan does not have any general aviation exclusions, unlike some life insurance plans that exclude aviation-related activities.